-Jumi common test runner for the JVM
+Jumi test runner for all JVM languages

 Jumi is not only open source, but also open development.
 The process of how Jumi is developed is being screencasted at http://www.orfjackal.net/lets-code The long-term roadmap is in ROADMAP.txt and the short-term task list is in TODO.txt.

-- Mailing list: http://groups.google.com/group/ctr4j
+- Mailing list: https://groups.google.com/d/forum/jumi-test-runner

-- Source code: https://github.com/orfjackal/jumi
+- Source code:

 - License: Apache License 2.0